 Doris Day has packed four careers into one lifetime, two each in music and movies.
-The pity is that all most people remember are her movies from Teacher's Pet (1957) onward, as the quintessential all-American girl, the perpetually virginal screen heroine, cast opposite such icons of masculinity as Clark Gable and, rather ironically, Rock Hudson.
-She also transposed this following to television at the end of the 1960s with a situation comedy that lasted into the early '70s.
+The pity is that all most people remember are her movies, from Teacher's Pet (1957) onward, as the quintessential all-American girl, the perpetually virginal screen heroine, cast opposite such icons of masculinity as Clark Gable and Rock Hudson.
+She also transposed this following to television at the end of the '60s with a situation comedy that lasted into the early '70s.
 If most people remember her as a singer, it's usually for such pop hits as "Secret Love" and her Oscar-winning "Que Sera, Sera (Whatever Will Be, Will Be)," which became her signature tune.

-She was born Doris Mary Anne von Kappelhoff on April 3, 1924, in Evanston, OH, a suburb of Cincinnati.
+She was born Doris Mary Anne von Kappelhoff on April 3, 1924, in Evanston, Ohio, a suburb of Cincinnati.
 Her father was a music teacher, choir master, and church organist.
 Her mother loved popular music, especially (surprisingly) country music.
-Her parents divorced when she was 12, and Doris lived with her mother and older brother in College Hill, OH.
+Her parents divorced when she was 12, and Day lived with her mother and older brother in College Hill, Ohio.
 From age six, she had taken dancing lessons, and that was the career she ultimately intended to pursue.
-In 1937, when she was 13, she and a young male partner won a 500 dollar prize in an amateur dance contest.
-The family decided to pursue stardom for their young child in Hollywood.
+In 1937, when she was 13, she and a young male partner won a $500 dollar prize in an amateur dance contest.
+The family decided to pursue stardom in Hollywood for their young child.
 Her hopes for a career in dance were shattered on the trip out West in an automobile accident that severely injured her right leg.

 The movie was a hit, and Day became a star, not in the perky, virginal persona that people remember today, but as a top-flight singer and actress.
 After that, Day's two careers went along in tandem, as she starred in movies and often turned their songs into hits.
 She also appeared in non-musical films, and revealed herself a superb dramatic actress in the groundbreaking topical dramatic thriller Storm Warning (1950), in which she played the victimized wife of a boorish, murderous Ku Klux Klan member (Steve Cochran), but she could also play perky tomboyish parts in movies like On Moonlight Bay (1951).